Luteolin assay

 - Optimized chromatographic separation

-- Specific and sensitive detection, allowing the quantification of free luteolin even at low concentrations
+- A specific and sensitive detection method, allowing for the quantification of free luteolin even at low concentrations

-All methods are deployed in ISO 17025 accredited partner laboratories and comply with COFRAC standards, ensuring the reliability and traceability of results.
+All methods are deployed in partner laboratories accredited to ISO 17025 and compliant with COFRAC standards, ensuring the reliability and traceability of results.

 Analyzed matrices

-Luteolin quantification is applicable to a wide range of plant matrices and formulated products:
+Luteolin quantification applies to a wide range of plant matrices and formulated products:

 - Extracts of medicinal plants (artichoke, thyme, rosemary, chamomile, etc.)